 It allows you to prioritize your tasks so that each thing you work on will help you make progress towards your goals.

 That means that in the micro, your productivity plan is a way to make more progress in the short term.
 And conversely, in the macro, the progress you make today will lead you to making greater progress each week, month, and year.

 Soon you’ll find that you are moving faster and more effectively than ever before.

 And the more efficiently you progress, the more quickly you will reach your goals and eventually attain that ideal life that you’re after.

 Wow.
 Didn’t think having a productivity plan would be such a big deal, right?

 Well, it is.

-So see your productivity plan as just 1 of a handful of tools in your tool belt.
-See it as your action plan to improve productivity at work, school, in your health and fitness, or really any area that you are looking to make progress in.
+So see it as your action plan to improve productivity at work, with your health, or really any area that you are looking to make progress in.

 How to create your productivity plan

 Now that you understand what a productivity plan is and why it’s so important, it’s now time to learn how to create a plan of your very own.